Equimatchable Claw-Free Graphs

 \begin{lemma} Every odd graph $G$ with $\alpha(G)=2$ is equimatchable and claw-free. \end{lemma} \begin{proof} Every matching of $G$ has at most $(n-1)/2$ edges since $n$ is odd.
 On the other hand, a maximal matching with less than $(n-1)/2$ edges implies an independent set with at least 3 vertices, a contradiction.
 Then every maximal matching has exactly $(n-1)/2$ edges.
 The graph $G$ is clearly claw-free because a claw contains an independent set with 3 vertices. \end{proof}

-Thus, from here onwards, we focus on the cases where $G$ is odd and $\alpha(G) \geq 3$.
-The following lemmata provide the main tools to obtain our characterization in Section \ref{sec:OddOrder} and enable us to confine the rest of this study to the cases with connectivity at most 3.
+Thus, from here onwards, we focus on the case where $G$ is odd and $\alpha(G) \geq 3$.
+The following lemmas provide the main tools to obtain our characterization in Section \ref{sec:OddOrder} and enable us to confine the rest of this study to the cases with connectivity at most 3.

 \begin{lemma} Let $G$ be a connected equimatchable claw-free odd graph and $M$ be a matching of $G$.
 Then the following hold: \begin{enumerate}[i)] \item Every maximal matching of $G$ leaves exactly one vertex exposed.